Martlark/flask-serialize/README.rst

     def items(item_id=None):
         return Item.fs_get_delete_put_post(item_id)

-.3.
-Done!
+*Three* Done!
 Returns JSON as a single item or a list with only a single route.

 Flask-serialize is intended for joining a Flask SQLAlchemy Python backend with a JavaScript Web client.
 It allows read JSON serialization from the db and easy to use write back of models using PUT and POST.

 4 times faster than marshmallow for simple dict serialization.

-It is not suitable for two way serialization.
-Use `marshmallow` or similar for more complicated systems.

 Example
 =======